behreajj/AsepriteSwatchExchange/README.md

 99 9A 3D D8 D8 D9 3E B0 B0 B1 00 02
 ```

 The file begins with the header "ASEF" `0x41 0x53 0x45 0x46` followed by the file version 1.0.0 `0x00 0x01 0x00 0x00`.
 The number of blocks is described by `0x00 0x00 0x00 0x0E`.
 A block of color data begins with `0x00 x01`.
 The number of bytes that follow after in the block, 34, is signaled by `0x00 0x22`.
 The length of the swatch's name, 6, with a terminal zero appended, is given by `0x00 0x007`.
 After the name, `0x52 0x47 0x42 0x20` signals the "RGB " format.
 The number of color channels to follow depends on the format.
-This is different from `.aco`, which always had 4 channels.
+This differs with `.aco`, which always had 4 channels.
 For RGB, there are 3 color channels with 4 bytes per channel.
 The bytes are converted to and from a 32-bit floating point real number.
 The color block concludes with the global, spot or normal color mode, `0x00 0x02`.

 For more samples, see the samples folder of this repository.

 ## Modification

 To modify these scripts, see Aseprite's [API Reference](https://github.com/aseprite/api).
 There is also a [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server).
 I recommend a familiarity with Lua's `string.pack` and `string.unpack` methods.
 The formats for these methods can be found in Lua's [documentation](https://www.lua.org/manual/5.4/manual.html#6.4.2).

 A useful introduction to the structure of these file formats can be found at "[Mastering Adobe Color File Formats](https://medium.com/swlh/mastering-adobe-color-file-formats-d29e43fde8eb)" by Marc Auberer.
 Richard Moss has a series of blog posts on [reading](https://devblog.cyotek.com/post/reading-photoshop-color-swatch-aco-files-using-csharp) and [writing](https://devblog.cyotek.com/post/writing-photoshop-color-swatch-aco-files-using-csharp) `.aco` files in C#, followed by [reading](https://devblog.cyotek.com/post/reading-adobe-swatch-exchange-ase-files-using-csharp) and [writing](https://devblog.cyotek.com/post/writing-adobe-swatch-exchange-ase-files-using-csharp) `.ase` files.